herman925/attention-to-number-test/README.md

 - All counts across choices are unique
 - All colors across choices are unique

 **Cognitive Focus**: This condition tests whether participants can focus on numerical quantity while ignoring shape identity and color—features that are typically more salient in visual processing.
+Structured shapes have been shown to prime numerosity estimates when spatial layouts reinforce shape templates (Gheorghiu & Dering, 2020; Gheorghiu & Goldschmitt, 2022).

 #### 2. Fruit-Based Tests
 Tests using fruit imagery to examine ecological validity and pattern processing.